anchore/oss-docs/content/docs/contributing/projects/vunnel.md

 make validate
 ```

-This uses the latest Grype-DB release to build a DB and the specified Grype version with a DB containing only data from the new provider.
+This uses the latest Grype DB release to build a DB and the specified Grype version with a DB containing only data from the new provider.

 You are looking for a passing run before continuing further.